Xunnamius/moocrypt/README.md

 Thanks
 ------
-Written in its entirety by Christopher Pitt.
+Written in its entirety by Christopher Pitt.<br />
-Maintained by Xunnamius.
+Maintained by Xunnamius.<br />
 Special thanks to Enrique Erne for a bunch of top-notch changes.